 There is a strong focus in the EU on closely monitoring the emissions of greenhouse gasses in Europe.
 As a means to do this, the EU Environment Agency publishes the emissions from the EU member states annually.
 The figure below shows the historic and the expected future reductions in greenhouse gas emissions for EU as a whole and for a selected series of member states.

-Note: The graph is based on reporting by member states to the EU Environment Agency in the fall, 2015.
+Note: The graph is based on reporting by member states to the EU Environment Agency.